Michaelmas Cay: A Gem of the Great Barrier Reef

 • The site is limited to 50 passengers on the cay at any time.

-Michaelmas Cay, situated approximately 40 kilometres off the coast of Cairns, is a beautiful sand cay surrounded by a magnificent reef.
+A beautiful coral cay surrounded by a magnificent reef is approximately 40 kilometres off the coast of Cairns.
 This remarkable natural wonder is nestled within the boundaries of the Great Barrier Reef Marine Park, making it a prime destination for nature lovers and adventure seekers.

-One of the distinctive features of Michaelmas Cay is its commitment to preserving its pristine environment.
+One of its distinctive features is its commitment to preserving its pristine environment.
 To maintain the ecological balance and ensure a serene experience, only 50 visitors are allowed on the cay anytime.
 This approach allows you to connect with nature more intimately and sustainably.

-For those looking to take their underwater adventures to the next level, Michaelmas Cay boasts fourteen dive sites to choose from.
-Whether you’re interested in vibrant coral gardens, intriguing under water caves, or encounters with mesmerizing marine life, there’s a dive site to cater to your preferences.
+This site boasts fourteen dive sites for those looking to take their underwater adventures to the next level.
+Whether you are interested in vibrant coral gardens, intriguing underwater caves, or encounters with mesmerising marine life, a dive site caters to your preferences.

-One of the key advantages of Michaelmas Cay is its suitability for anchorage during adverse weather conditions.
-This ensures the safety and comfort of visitors, allowing them to enjoy the cay and its surrounding reef in various weather conditions.
+One key advantage is its suitability for anchorage during adverse weather conditions.
+This ensures the safety and comfort of visitors and allows them to enjoy the cay and its surrounding reef in various weather conditions.

 Natural Beauty Beyond Compare

-Michaelmas Cay is a pristine, uninhabited sand island surrounded by crystal-clear turquoise waters.
-The cay spans just 1.5 hectares, ensuring an intimate and secluded escape for visitors.
+This is a pristine, uninhabited sand island surrounded by crystal-clear turquoise waters.
+The cay spans just 1.5 hectares, ensuring visitors’ intimate and secluded escape.
 As part of the Great Barrier Reef Marine Park, it boasts an incredible array of marine life and seabirds.

 Marine Life